teodorlu/clj-tcr/README.md

 In "vanilla" TCR, _reload_ is implied as part of the `test` operation.
 This assumption doesn't hold for how people develop Clojure in practice.
-We can tweak the TCR process by inserting approperiate _reload_ operations where needed.
+We can tweak the TCR process by inserting appropriate _reload_ operations where needed.

 We'll be using `tonsky/clj-reload` for this.
 Thank you, Niki!